booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 # I Need Your Help

 * Star the repo
-    * So I know people are interested
 * Feedback
     * Twitter
-    * GitHub Issue
     * Email
     * In person
+* Contributions
+    * GitHub Issues
     * Pull requests

+???

+* Please star the repo on GitHub
+    * So I know people are interested
+* I'm easy to find
+    * On the Internet
+    * In person
+* I've made the repo and the talk easy to find
+* I'll have links to everything on the last slide

 ---
 class: single-image, thanks